promi4s/ocelescope/docs/evaluation/plugin.md

 #### Integrate the Implementation

-After defining the inputs for our discovery and the Resource that will hold the result we can now connect everything in the `discover` method of our plugin class.
+After defining the inputs for our discovery and the `Resource` that will hold the result, we can now connect everything in the `discover` method of our plugin class.

-In the discover method:
+In the `discover` method:

-  1. Import the `discover_dfg` as a *relative import*.
+  1. Import the `discover_dfg` function as a [*relative import*](#relative-imports).
   1. Call the `discover_dfg` with the `ocel` parameter and the `object_types` field from the input class, then use its result to create a new instance of the `DFG` resource.
   1. Return the created `DFG` resource

+!!! tip

+    You can access the selected object types through `input.object_types`, assuming the field in your Input class is named `object_types`

 ## Step 4: Build your plugin

-That's it now the only thing to do is to build your plugin you can do it either by:
+That's it!
+The final step is to build your plugin.
+You can do this in one of two ways:

-1. Manually by zipping it:
+1. **Manually**, by creating a ZIP archive:

     ```text linenums="0"
     minimal_plugin.zip/